Major winter storm brings blizzard conditions, making travel dangerous during busy holiday across US Plains and upper Midwest - KESQ

 Cars were colliding and sliding off roads Monday in Nebraska, where tractor-trailers jackknifed and got stuck on eastbound Interstate 80 near York in the morning and early afternoon, the Nebraska State Patrol said.

 The heaviest snowfall was seen Monday across the border of the Dakotas, stretching north over parts of I-94.
-While snowfall was beginning to weaken across I-90 on Monday afternoon, visibility was dropping as snow continued to blow over the roadway.
+While snowfall began to weaken across I-90 on Monday afternoon, visibility dropped as snow continued to blow over the roadway.

+I-90 was closed in both directions Monday night on a more than 200-mile stretch between Mitchell and Wall, the South Dakota Department of Transportation said.
+Eastbound lanes between Wall and Rapid City – about 50 miles – were also closed, the department said.
+The westbound lanes were expected to remain open “unless weather and road conditions change.”

+“Motorists should not use secondary highways to avoid Interstate closures.
+Significantly reduced visibilities and blizzard-like conditions will make travel very dangerous during this storm system,” the department said.

-The South Dakota Highway Patrol responded to several crashes in Watertown as ice and snow blanketed roadways.
+The South Dakota Highway Patrol said it responded to several crashes in Watertown as ice and snow blanketed roadways.

 “Please slow down, don’t use your cruise control, and always wear your seatbelt.
 Snow plows are out, please give them room to work,” the South Dakota Highway Patrol urged residents.